Explore UCD

 UCD Open Learning

-Complete our (opens in a new window)Expression of Interest form to register your interest and ask any questions you may have
+Complete our (opens in a new window)Expression of Interest form to register your interest in Open Learning 2024/25

 Open Learning means you can fit university around your life.
 Whether you're looking to progress your career, or you've just finished school and wondering if university is for you, Open Learning fits around your schedule and gives you all the benefits of being a full-time student, without the full-time commitment.

-With over 300 modules (courses) to choose from as an Open Learner, there is something to suit everyone's interest.
+With over 400 modules to choose from as an Open Learner, there is something to suit everyone's interest.
 All of the modules are at undergraduate level, so it’s a chance to join classes with full-time degree students while learning at your own pace.

 There are no formal entry requirements for Open Learners - anyone is welcome to sign-up for a module.
 You can take as few or as many modules as you want, whatever best suits your own schedule, but we recommend three per semester at most.